 Micro influencer marketing is great for businesses who don’t have the budget to work with Macro influencers, and want to reach a more niche audience.

-But what is Micro influencer marketing, how much does it cost, and why should it be part of your social strategy?
+But who are Micro influencers, how much do they charge, and why should Micro influencer marketing be part of your social media strategy?

 Table of Contents